Lee71559/grocerystore/README.md

 * Meet to discuss progress.
 All teammates code was pushed to git.
 Xuefeng will be working on SQL database, RabbitMQ, and Kong API.
 * Next meeting we will deploy on Google Cloud.
 ## Journal Entry 6 (12/4/21)
+* Meet to discuss deployment.
+Xuefeng wanted everyone to push working code.
+Veida combined all frontend react into one project.
+* Xuefeng tested all the backend and attempted to deploy on cloud.

 ---
 # Project